FAQ

 Personal liability cover is included under the Medical and Accident Expenses section of cover.
 Confirmation is provided on your insurance policy schedule issued when you purchase your insurance.

-Electronic/Techno Pack equipment, as defined here: see definitions, is covered upto the amount specified on your Insurance Schedule.
+Electronic/Techno Pack equipment, (see definitions), is covered upto the amount specified on your Insurance Schedule.
 High value items should be insured separately under a home contents insurance.
-Theft of unattended electronic/techno pack equipment is excluded, see Small print – Personal belongings and equipment for cover limitations.
+Theft of unattended electronic/techno pack equipment is excluded.

 https://www.snowcard.co.uk/content/mountain-biking-categories